SGersh72/SGersh72/README.md

 I have always loved learning, so it is no surprise that I am not just pulled in a single direction, but am drawn to both science and visual arts.
 I did a doctorate in image engineering and neuroscience (visual perception) researching human vision and especially the mechanisms underlying visual processing of lightness, constrast, as well as the processing of balance in a composition, the role of the elements in the visual field and of attention in forming balance perception.
 My multidisciplinary background enables me to ask novel questions and to think out-of-the-box in many different ways.
 I am bringing all of that into software development.

-⚡ Fun fact: I practiced Japanese calligraphy for 13 years and love copying calligraphy from ancient manuscripts of Japanese poetry, zen and green tea.
+⚡ Fun fact: I practiced Japanese calligraphy for 13 years and love ancient manuscripts of Japanese poetry, zen and green tea.

 😄 Pronouns: She / They
 📫 How to reach me: sharon.gershoni@gmail.com